 Bash Bish Falls State Park

-143 East Street, South Egremont, Massachusetts 01258
+143 East Street South Egremont, Massachusetts 01258

-In the southwest corner of Massachusetts sits a cluster of state parks noted for their spectacular scenery and breathtaking views.
+In the extreme southwest corner of Massachusetts is a cluster of state parks noted for their spectacular scenery and breathtaking views.
 Situated high on a mountain plateau, much of this forest was once clear-cut between the late-1700s to mid-1800s, to produce charcoal fuel for local iron forges.
 Today, amidst the re-grown red oak-northern hardwood forest, the 4,169 acre Mount Washington State Forest offers 30 miles of trails over rugged terrain and wilderness camping.
 Hike the South Taconic Trail to the 2,250 ft. high summit of Alander Mountain for amazing views.
 Or follow the Appalachian Trail as it winds its way along the ridgeline and through Sage's Ravine.
 Springtime features include blooming mountain laurel and azalea, and in summer, a carpet of ferns.

 30 minutes/14.5 miles

 At 3,491 feet, Mount Greylock is the highest point in Massachusetts.
 Rising above the surrounding Berkshire landscape, dramatic views of 60-90 miles distant may be seen.
 It became Massachusetts' first wilderness state park, acquired by the Commonwealth in 1898, to preserve its natural environment for public enjoyment.
 Wild and rugged yet intimate and accessible, Mount Greylock highly rewards visitors exploring this special place of scenic and natural beauty.